silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 You can also embed jupyter notebooks into documentation using `'nbsphinx' extension <https://nbsphinx.readthedocs.io/en/0.4.2/>`_.

-Especially if tutorials are already existing, no need for duplicate code.
+Especially if tutorials are already existing, no need to duplicate code.

 see: https://gitlab.esrf.fr/silx/pypolynom_completed/blob/master/doc/source/index.rst which embed the tutorial.ipynb notebook.